chanthamoney/TENTwitterBot/README.md

 # Ten from NCT Twitter Bot
-Ten from NCT twitter bot to practice twitter api's with node js
+Ten from NCT twitter bot that retweets, likes, and reply "YAS KING" to WayV_official and NCTsmtown when they mention "TEN"